Gousemohiddeen/Cyber-security-Task-1/README.md

-step-1:-Downloaded the nmap application and installed it step-2:-To find local Host implied the command nmap localhost step-3:-To find the all ports available used the command nmap -sS ip address/24
+step-1:-Downloaded the nmap application and installed it step-2:-To find local Host implied the command nmap localhost step-3:-To find the all ports available used the command nmap -sS ip address/24 step-4:-Find All ip ranges and noted it down in a html file step-5:-researched about services running on the ports